To boost your chances of getting pregnant, it helps to know when you're ovulating. Then you'll know when you and your partner should be having sex.

 The kits have enough test strips to let you check your LH levels several times during your menstrual cycle.
 Start testing a few days before you think you might ovulate, then repeat a few times over the next few days to pinpoint the exact day.
 When your LH levels are highest, you're in the fertile window.

-hese tests can be used to determine whether you have successfully ovulated.
-They look at the levels of progesterone metabolite (Pregnanediol plucuronide, or PdG) in your urine.
+These tests can find out whether you have ovulated.
+They look at the levels of progesterone metabolite (pregnanediol glucuronide, or PdG) in your urine.

-PdG levels typically rise 24-36 hours after you ovulate so the tests offer a high incident of acuracy.
-Start testing your levels before your anticipated menstrual cycle, These tests also have several strip to allow you to check your pregesterone levels throughout your cycle.
+PdG levels typically rise 24-36 hours after you ovulate, so the tests are highly accurate.
+Start testing your levels before your anticipated menstrual cycle.
+These tests also have several strips to allow you to check your progesterone levels throughout your cycle.

 It's possible to feel yourself ovulate, but many women don't notice it.
 You might notice a slight pain in your side about halfway through your menstrual cycle.
 But if you're trying to get pregnant, don't wait for the twinge.
 That means your fertile window is soon closing.

 When Does Ovulation Happen?